fluiddyn/fluidimage/README.rst

    :target: http://fluidimage.readthedocs.org
    :alt: Documentation status

 FluidImage is a Python framework for scientific treatments of large series of images.
-Today, this package is in a very early stage of development and the only treatment available is Particle Image Velocimetry (PIV), i.e. computation of velocity fields by correlations of images.
+Today, this package is in an early stage of development and the only treatments available are preprocessing of images and Particle Image Velocimetry (PIV), i.e. computation of velocity fields by correlations of images.

 What do we want?
 ----------------